Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Qatar’s Connections to Terror

-Qatar is an emirate, a hereditary monarchy whose governance reflects Islamist extremist values.
-Qatar has faced scrutiny for its relationships with various Islamist and political groups in the Middle East.
-Its foreign policy has consistently shown sympathy for political Islam, as evidenced by its long-standing political and financial backing for the Muslim Brotherhood, Hamas, Al Nusra Front, Al Shabaab, ISIS, al-Qaeda and the Taliban.
-Qatar has also hosted leaders from these organizations, including senior Hamas officials and Yusuf al-Qaradawi, a Muslim Brotherhood-aligned cleric who endorsed suicide bombings against Israelis.
-The Qatar-based International Union of Muslim Scholars (IUMS), an association of extremist Islamic theologians affiliated with the Muslim Brotherhood, has issued fatwas calling for jihad against Israel.
+Qatar, a hereditary monarchy, has long pursued a foreign policy shaped by its ideological alignment with Islamist movements.
+It has provided political and financial support to groups such as Hamas, al-Qaeda, the Taliban, Al Nusra Front, Al Shabaab, and ISIS.
+Doha has hosted senior leaders from these organizations, including top Hamas officials and Yusuf al-Qaradawi, a cleric who justified suicide bombings against Israelis.
+The Qatar-based International Union of Muslim Scholars has issued religious rulings calling for jihad against Israel.

 Early Contacts and Trade Ties